A surge in students pursuing music degrees at Pacific University over the past decade is expected to continue this fall.

 The teachers in the String Project are college students who are interested in learning how to teach stringed instruments to younger students.
 Student-teachers in the String Project take pedagogy classes and meet regularly with master teachers, who supervises and advises their weekly classes.
 They are actively involved in recruitment and communication with parents, and they help plan public performances each semester.

 Students are paid for their preparation and teaching time, and they develop experience and expertise teaching music in learning environments that mimic public school string classes.
 The String Project at Pacific University is open to ALL students who are playing in the Pacific Philharmonic Orchestra regardless of major/minor.

-2019 Summer Camp information will be coming soon
+2019 Summer Camp information updated.

 The project, funded by a Faith Gabelnick grant, concluded with a joint concert on April 24.